 - Other identified delinquencies exist

-Once in the noncompliant status, the grantee is subject to processes overseen by DCEO grant and program managers, the Office of Accountability, and the Office of General Counsel.
+Once in the noncompliant status, the grantee is subject to processes overseen by the Department of Commerce grant and program managers, the Office of Accountability, and the Office of General Counsel.
 The noncompliance process provides assistance to the grantee to reestablish a status of compliance.
-However, if a grantee’s actions do not reestablish a status of compliance, DCEO may initiate the grant funds recovery process.
-The grant recovery process typically involves actions by DCEO designed to recover funds awarded through the grant agreement.
+However, if a grantee’s actions do not reestablish a status of compliance, the agency may initiate the grant funds recovery process.
+The grant recovery process typically involves actions by the Department of Commerce designed to recover funds awarded through the grant agreement.